haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * SERVICE_URL and FILE_SERVER_ROOT are removed.
 SERVICE_URL will be calculated from SEAFILE_SERVER_PROTOCOL and SEAFILE_SERVER_HOSTNAME in `.env` file.
 * `ccnet.conf` is removed.
 Some of its configuration items are moved from `.env` file, others are read from items in `seafile.conf` with same name.
 * Two role permissions are added, `can_create_wiki` and `can_publish_wiki` are used to control whether a role can create a Wiki and publish a Wiki.
 The old role permission `can_publish_repo` is removed.
+* REMOTE_USER header is not passed to Seafile by default, you need to change `gunicorn.conf.py` if you need REMOTE_USER header for SSO.

 Other changes: